-In \cite{Cruz:1991A, Cruz:1991B, Parekh:1993, Parekh:1994}, cumulative curves were shown to be useful tools for performance analysis.
-The same methods can be applied here with cumulative vectors.
+In \cite{Cruz:1991A, Cruz:1991B, Parekh:1993, Parekh:1994}, cumulative curve models were shown to be useful tools for performance analysis.
+The same methods can be applied here given our cumulative vector models.
 Consider first flow backlogs.
 For all $j > 0$, the number of tasks left unserved after slot $t+j-1$ is

 according to which, $b_1 = \dot{b}$, $b_2 = \ddot{b}$, and so on.
-Then, as illustrated in Figure \ref{F:Bounds}, if the flow is guaranteed $\bs\psi$, this backlog is bounded by
+As illustrated in Fig.~\ref{F:Bounds}, if the flow is guaranteed $\bs\psi$, this backlog is bounded by

 Consider next task delays.
-Recall that, for all $h > 0$, the $h$th task of $\bs{d}$ departs in slot $t+\tau_h(\bs{d})$.
-Notice that this departure corresponds to the $h$th task of $\bs{q}$, instead of $\bs{a}$, because the $b$ tasks left unserved after slot $t-1$ have to be served before any new arrival.
+Recall that, for all $h > 0$, the $h$th task in $\bs{d}$ is served in slot $t+\tau_h(\bs{d})$.
+Notice that this service corresponds to the $h$th task in $\bs{q}$, not $\bs{a}$, because the $b$ tasks left unserved after slot $t-1$ have to be served before any new arrival.
 One subtlety here is that there is not enough information to determine when the $b$ tasks arrived.
-However, if we disregard delays experienced prior to slot $t$ and treat the $b$ tasks as if they were new arrivals, the $h$th task of $\bs{d}$ can be viewed as arriving in $t+\tau_h(\bs{q})$, so its delay is
+However, if we disregard delays experienced prior to slot~$t$ and treat the $b$ tasks as if they are new arrivals, the $h$th task in $\bs{d}$ can be viewed as arriving in slot $t+\tau_h(\bs{q})$, and its delay is